How Alpstein works under the hood

 Running a distributed system means things can break in unexpected ways.
 Alpstein uses a full observability stack:

-• Prometheus collects metrics from every service (request rates, error rates, latencies)
+• Prometheus collects metrics from every service (request rates, error rates, latencies, queue depth, cache hit ratios)

-• OpenTelemetry & Jaeger provide distributed tracing, letting you follow a single request as it flows through scrapers → processors → AI → database → frontend
+• OpenTelemetry & Jaeger provide distributed tracing, letting you follow a single article as it flows through scraper → queue → LLM → database → frontend

-If something breaks, you see exactly where and why.
-If performance degrades, you know which service is the bottleneck.
+If something breaks, we see exactly where and why.
+If performance degrades, we know which service is the bottleneck.

 Why this architecture?